Two Photon Confocal Microscopy: What it is and How to Use it to Your Advantage

 Under optimal conditions, imaging can be extended to several hundred micrometers depth, typically 6-fold deeper than confocal microscopy, for a given sample and fluorophore.
 Imaging of mouse cortical vasculature has been achieved in vivo with a record imaging depth of 1.6 mm.

-The outstanding properties of two-photon imaging have started to find applications in the clinic, mostly for cancer cell detection in microendoscopic and dermatology investigations.
+The outstanding properties of two-photon imaging have started to find applications in the clinic, mostly for cancer cell imaging, including detection in microendoscopic and dermatology investigations.